strangerstudios/memberlite/docs/customizer.md

 # Customizer Documentation

+### TL;DR Version of the Overview

+Memberlite 7.0 changed how we save colors to the database, introduced new color schemes, layout settings, theme-variations, and added functionality to ensure backwards compatibility for users coming from previous versions.

 ## Overview

 Memberlite is a hybrid theme that supports both the classic WordPress customizer and block-editing (Gutenberg).
+In version 7.0, we implemented a system to manage color schemes that work seamlessly across both systems.
+We've also introduced new layout settings mainly for the header, footer, and single posts.
+These new settings all work with the theme variation setting we also introduced where users can preset multiple settings at once based on a variation.
+This is meant to be a "quick start" for users who want to quickly change the look and feel of their site without having to tweak every setting in the customizer.

-In version 6.6.2, we have implemented a system to manage color schemes and variations that work seamlessly across both systems.
-Customizer serves as the "source of truth" for colors and fonts that are then converted to CSS variables in the `:root` of the site in `inc/customizer.php` in the `header_output()` function.
+**Customizer serves as the "source of truth" for colors and fonts** that are then converted to CSS variables in the `:root` of the site in `inc/customizer.php` in the `header_output()` function.
 The color scheme with 7 colors also match what's defined in the `theme.json` file.
 In the `header_output()` function, we use Memberlite CSS variables as aliases to the variables that WordPress creates by default from the theme.json.